 Dendroid’s promised features include its ability to intercept, block and send SMS; download and take pictures; make audio and video recordings; download web browser history, bookmarks and other online accounts stored on the device; record on-going calls and even open a dialogue box to acquire passwords directly from the user.

-Based on its advertisement, Dendroid offers lifetime updates and support for a one-time payment coursed through cryptocurrencies like Bitcoin.
+Based on its advertisement, Dendroid offers lifetime updates and support for a one-time payment coursed through cryptocurrencies (follow this link to buy crypto in the easiest, safest and most reliable model which is available all around the world) like the Bitcoin or crypto exchange.

 Most of the leading mobile security apps are now able to detect this infection though users are still advised to uncheck the ‘Unknown sources’ setting on their Android device for app downloads and have a mobile security app installed as a first line of defense.